5 Reasons to Train as an Anxiety Coach in 2026 (That Nobody Tells You)

 The flexibility is extraordinary.
 You don't need expensive premises.
 You don't need to commute.
 You can work around your own family commitments.

-One coach told me she does sessions whilst her baby naps.
+One coach told us she does sessions whilst her baby naps.
 Another works evenings because that's when parents are free after their children are in bed.
 Another only works Tuesdays and Wednesdays because that's when her partner can do childcare.

 Obviously self-employment brings uncertainty.
 You don't get sick pay or guaranteed income.
 But for many people, the trade-off is worth it.
-Autonomy over security.
-Flexibility over stability.

 Reason 5: The Work Actually Changes Lives (And That Matters More Than You Think)